 4. The actors are extremely talented

-Some of the best actors in Hollywood ever started out performing Shakespeare’s plays.
+Some of the best actors in Hollywood ever started out performing Shakespeare’s best plays.
 Heroes like Ian Mckellen (Gandalf), Judy Dench (M in Bond movies), Patrick Stewart (THE Patrick Stewart), and Maggie Smith (Professor McGonagall) started by performing Shakespeare’s plays.